Hotel Indonesia: History

-The Hotel Indonesia was declared a national cultural heritage site by Decree of the Governor of DKI Jakarta No. 475 on 29 March 1993.
+The Hotel Indonesia was declared a national cultural heritage site by the decree of the Governor of DKI Jakarta No. 475 on 29 March 1993.
 The decree commanded that the building and all of its historical assets should be well preserved and maintained.

 In 2004, the government-owned hotel was closed for a complete renovation.
-It reopened on 20 May 2009 as the Hotel Indonesia Kempinski, managed by Kempinski Hotels, the oldest luxury hotel group in Europe.
+It reopened on 20 May 2009 as the Hotel Indonesia Kempinski, managed by Kempinski Hotels under the ownership of Djarum, the oldest luxury hotel group in Europe.

 Facilities

-The hotel originally had 406 guestrooms.
-The number was reduced to 289 during the 2004 renovation.
+The hotel originally had 406 guestrooms, then it was reduced to 289 during the 2004 renovation.
 The hotel consists of two wings, the 16-story Ramayana Wing and the 8-story Ganesha Wing, including a Presidential Suite and four Diplomatic Suites.
-The Ramayana Wing features two types of guest rooms: Deluxe rooms (44 square metres) and Grand Deluxe rooms, which range in size from 58 to 62 square meters with total of 129 rooms.
+The Ramayana Wing features two types of guest rooms: Deluxe rooms (44 square meters) and Grand Deluxe rooms, which range in size from 58 to 62 square meters with total of 129 rooms.
 The Ganesha Wing was designed for premium business travelers.
-It contains 160 rooms, consisting of 1 super-secured, bulletproof Presidential Suite, 4 Diplomatic Suites, 6 Salon Suites, 90 Executive Grand Deluxe, and 59 Deluxe rooms, complemented by a Lounge at the 7th floor.
+It contains 160 rooms, consisting of 1 super-secured, bulletproof Presidential Suite, 4 Diplomatic Suites, 6 Salon Suites, 90 Executive Grand Deluxe, and 59 Deluxe rooms, complemented by a Lounge on the 7th floor.

 The hotel originally boasted a large Olympic-size swimming pool in its backyard.
 In the 2004 renovation, it was replaced by a smaller swimming pool on the roof terrace.
 The Grand Indonesia shopping mall now stands on the site of the original pool.

-The 3,000-square meter Kempinski Grand Ballroom, opened in March 2008, has held various corporate activities, exhibition wedding and events.
-The historical oval shaped 1,000-square meter Bali Room has been operating since September 2008.
+The 3,000-square-meter Kempinski Grand Ballroom opened in March 2008 and has held various corporate activities, exhibitions weddings, and events.
+The historical oval-shaped 1,000-square-meter Bali Room has been operating since September 2008.